ivokosir/Bannerlord.FixValor/README.md

 # Fix Valor
-TLDR: Did you know that you basically can't get Valor in newer versions of Bannerlord?
+In Bannerlord the only way to get valor is to fight battles against the odds, but this is broken in current versions of the game.
 This mod fixes that!

 ## Details
 In newer changes `PlayerEncounter` class calls a function `MapEvent.RecalculateStrengthOfSides()` while